Audio Basis - articles about audio

 Direct Stream Digital is one of high-resolution audio formats to improve CD-audio dynamic range in the audible band.

-Read below about sound quality issues (noise, bit depth, band, sample rate, DSD versus PCM).
+See below about sound quality issues (distortions, bit depth, band, sample rate, Direct Stream Digital versus Pulse Code Modulation).

 How DSD works?